amalgam8/amalgam8/README.md

     sudo kubernetes/install-kubernetes.sh
     ```

-    *Note:* If you stopped a previous Vagrant VM and restarted it, Kubernetes might be started already, but in a bad state.
+    **Note:** If you stopped a previous Vagrant VM and restarted it, Kubernetes might be started already, but in a bad state.
     If you have problems, first start by uninstalling Kubernetes with the following command:

     ```bash
     sudo kubernetes/uninstall-kubernetes.sh
     ```

-    **Note:** After starting kubernetes, wait until it has initialized (i.e., kubectl commands are working) before proceeding to the next step.

 1. Start the local control plane services (registry and controller) by running the following commands:

     ```bash